vivianeko-unity/Shader-Prewarming/README.md

 - **Important**: All shaders in the SVC must be loaded before loading the SVC itself.
 Otherwise Unity will duplicate the shaders in the build and pre-warm incorrect versions.
 - Comments marked `NOTE[Addressables]` indicate where to add addressables loading logic
 - Repeat the maintenance phase when adding new shaders or materials.
+- The prefab is automatically kept in sync with settings — no manual scene saves or component configuration required